MPLS Service Selection Guide

 Layer3 VPNs: Layer3 VPNs are multipoint and support IPv4 and IPv6 unicast.
 If you need IP multicast for your application, a layer 3 VPN may still be a possibility however this is not something we've done in production and we may choose to steer you towards another VPN solution.

-When using Layer3 VPNs, you configure connector adjacencies (BGP multihomed preferred, OSPF supported) with the MPLS core, advertising routes as needed.
+When using Layer3 VPNs, you configure connector adjacencies (BGP multihomed preferred, non multihomed static supported) with the MPLS core, advertising routes as needed.
 In general the MPLS core operator need not be involved with the routes being advertised other than generally putting a limit on the number of prefixes allowed to be advertised from each node.

 As we track RIB changes we gain an good amount of visibility of network health and are in a good position to help if something goes bad.